chriskrycho/v5.chriskrycho.com/site/journal/2020/Understanding args in Glimmer Components.md

 }
 ```

-However, you may remember that the `args` object is read-only on a component: you can’t do `this.args = { neato: 'yeah!' }`.
+However, the `args` object on a Glimmer component is read-only: you can’t do `this.args = { evil: 'yeah!' }`.
 We can make it a read-only property by hiding the actual storage as a [private class field](http://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_class_fields) and expose only a getter to access it:

 ```ts
 class Component {